 Natural Science & Engineering Scholarship

 Established by faculty in the Black Hawk College Natural Science and Engineering Department.
-Students must be studying Astronomy, Biology, Chemistry, Engineering, Earth Science, Geology, Physics, pre-chiropractic, pre-dietetics, pre-Engineering, pre-medicine, pre-pharmacy, pre-physical therapy, or pre-veterinary medicine.
-Must be full-time and have a minimum 3.0 GPA.
+Must be a major in either astronomy, biology, chemistry, earth science, engineering, geology, physics, pre-chiropractic, pre-dietetics, pre-engineering, pre-medicine, prepharmacy, pre-physical therapy or pre-veterinary medicine.
+Must be full time and have a minimum 3.0 GPA.